InfuseAI/ArtiVC/docs/content/en/_index.md

 {{< columns >}}
 ### Data Versioning

 Version your data like versioning code.
 ArtiVC supports commit history, commit message, and version tag.
-You can diff two commits, and pull data from the speciifc version.
+You can diff two commits, and pull data from the specific version.

 <--->